arnicas/nano-genmo-2020-dwarves/README.md

 # Dwarf Fortress Legends

+_AlERT: This code repo is a mess, because of the short deadline under which I did it... it's being refactored and updated for a blog post._

 Dwarf Fortress, in legends mode, can generate a world history stored in a legends.xml file, which you can extract and parse if you really want to ([info](https://dwarffortresswiki.org/index.php/DF2014:Legends)).
 Over the past several years ([see 2014 talk](https://www2.slideshare.net/arnicas/mining-someone-elses-magic-world-dwarf-fortress-story-generation))I've dabbled at this, moving the xml contents into a SQLite database format and using text generation to try to "describe" what's in the file.
 My data file is posted at [my drive](https://drive.google.com/file/d/1xQjFVABP10uVskEpkEuOWUa-LWt4L9Xo/view?usp=sharing).
 I haven't yet posted my code to convert the legends file, sorry.

 Fyi: The project at [DF-Storyteller]( https://gitlab.com/df_storyteller/df-storyteller) is also aimed at parsing and serving data from these files, and does a great job, but is in progress and missing some usability related functionality so far.
 (Thanks to Jacob Garbe for pointing it out!)